 From 7 May, gatherings and sports activities will be possible in a public place with up to 50 people keeping a minimum 1-meter distance.
 Sports activities can also resume training following strict health recommendations.
 Contact sports with high risk of transmitting infection are still not allowed, changerooms remain closed and sports equipment should not be shared.
 The government is also considering allowing events of up to 200 people from 15 June.

 The public is able to use open sports facilities from 4 May.
 The government is implementing a gradual relaxation of restrictions in grassroots sports, including sport classes in schools, sport and fitness facilities, and outdoor sports events with up to 50 participants, without spectators.
+Due to new outbreaks, all gyms/pools have closed since 19 October.

 Exercise outdoors has always been permitted under lockdown, for a limit of one hour at a time.
 Outdoor classes with a max of 5 participants are allowed.
 All individual sports are now allowed, respecting health rules.
 Swimming pools, gymnasiums, and indoor classes remain closed until the end of May (source: IPDJ Sport for All Division).